tbenr/el-sync-driver/README.md

 cd el-sync-driver
 npm install
 ```

+`npm install` is not needed if you plan to use docker.

 ## Configuration

 Edit `config.json` and specify a Consensus Layer rest API endpoint and the list of Execution Layers engine api endpoint and secret file